ParishaCB/academic-networking-app/README.md

 • Allow students to create an account with their university email.
 This will provide verification that only students attending the university are accessing the application.
-It will further provide assurance to students that the application is a secure platform only for students at the university.

 • Allow students to create a professional profile that specifies their academic interests, provide information about any projects they may be working on, and details related to the course/school they are enrolled in.

 • Implement a simple user matching algorithm that uses the interests the students selected during the registration process, to match students together

 • Implement a simple search filter where students can filter their matches so that they can find specific students they may wish to collaborate with

 • Implement a simple chat feature where students can have conversations with other students

 • Create a discussion forum where students can view different topics and can create threads to ask questions and also answer questions from other students